-I have been training and competing in agility since 1998.
-I learned so much about behavior and training through my own dogs.
-My first sheltie Zoie taught me so much about agility, patience, and compassion.
-My next sheltie Ginger retired from her AKC agility career with MACH 4 and numerous other titles in USDAA and NADAC.
-Ginger was a great teacher-helping me to better understand rescue dogs and their related behaviors.
-Jive, my 13 year old sheltie, taught me a great deal about behavior training and positive reinforcement.
-Currently I compete and train in agility with my border collie, Sir Prize and Charm is a 1 year old Mini American Shepherd that is so fun to train and will teach me a lot along the way I am sure!
-Along with Jive, SirPrize, and Charm I share my home with Aidan, a golden/greyhound mix that challenges my training creativity, and Seamus, a rambunctious 3 year old Sheltie.
+Carolyn has been training and competing in agility since 1998.
+She learned so much about behavior and training through her own dogs.
+Her first sheltie, Zoie, taught her so much about agility, patience, and compassion.
+Her next sheltie Ginger retired from her AKC agility career with MACH 4 and numerous other titles in USDAA and NADAC.
+Ginger was a great teacher in helping Carolyn to better understand rescue dogs and their related behaviors.
+SirPrize (9 year old Border Collie at the rainbow bridge), was her agility partner and taught her so much about the differences in agility between big and small dogs and so much more.
+Jive, a 15 year old sheltie, taught her a great deal about behavior training and positive reinforcement.
+Charm is an almost 3 year old Mini American Shepherd that is teaching Carolyn so much along the way!
+Along with Jive and Charm, Carolyn share’s her home with Aidan, a golden/greyhound mix that challenges her training creativity, and Seamus, a rambunctious 5 year old Sheltie.